sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/index.md

 title: "Methods"
 hidden:
 ---
-Use the following [methods](doc:method)  to extract structured data from documents.
+Use the following SenseML [methods](doc:method)  to extract structured data from documents.

 | Method                                       | Image                                                        | Notes                                                        |
 | -------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |